George Wesler

 A question

 I spoke to many people while participating in a National Health Foods show in Anaheim, California, in early 1995.
 First, I directed a simple question to more than forty people individually.
-Several had PhD’s in food chemistry, at least eight were certified nutritionists, two were medical doctors, four were chiropractors, and the balance was health food store owners.
-My question to each was, “would you eat food if you knew it contained aluminum, arsenic, lead, or nickel?”
-Without hesitation, each person replied, “absolutely not!”
+Several had PhDs in food chemistry, at least eight were certified nutritionists, two were medical doctors, four were chiropractors, and the balance were health food store owners.
+My question to each was, “Would you eat food if you knew it contained aluminum, arsenic, lead, or nickel?”
+Without hesitation, each person replied, “Absolutely not!”
 I was shocked to learn that so many supposedly well-schooled nutritional people were unaware that these minerals could be found in nearly all the foods we eat.

 To prove my point, we contracted a well-known reputable laboratory to perform a spectrographic test for total mineral content on several well-known foods.
 The lab purchased these food items from a Midwest supermarket.
 The test results are below: